moltimate/documentation/README.md

 # documentation
-Repo Storage place for HTML Docs used to embed the Google Drive Documents
+Moltimate's Documentation.
+Used for hosting Google Drive docs to the public